The LeadersIn Maritime Law

-Offshore platforms--no matter whether they are jack-up rigs, semi-submersible platforms, or bottom setting platforms--are massive structures often towering 100 feet or more above the water.
+Offshore platforms—no matter whether they are jack-up rigs, semi-submersibles, or fixed platforms—are massive structures often towering 100 feet or more above the water.
 They house heavy equipment and people who live and work on them for weeks at a time.
-They can be inhospitable and challenging settings in which to work, with steel cables and iron pipe swinging overhead of all of the offshore workers.
+They can be inhospitable and challenging settings in which to work.

 • Collisions